 HOW TO GET CREATIVE WITH YOUR VISUAL ASSETS

+Use Photoshop.
 Create realistic (or not so realistic) mockups.
-Go wild with the background, which can be informed bu the design or your practice.
+Go wild with the background, which can be informed by the design or your practice.

-More time consuming but movement = attention grabbing
+Animation.
+More time consuming but movement = attention grabbing.

 WHICH CHANNELS CAN YOU PROMOTE ON?